trishume/eyeLike/Readme.md

 An OpenCV based webcam gaze tracker based on a simple image gradient-based eye center algorithm by Fabian Timm.
+I am in the process of implementing the subpixel eye corner tracking algorithm by Jie Zhu.

+This is still a work in progress and does not track gaze yet.

 Paper:
 Timm and Barth.
 Accurate eye centre localisation by means of gradients.